 Yes.
 As mentioned, we may be presented with a claim from a third party; therefore we will need your assistance to determine who is responsible for the accident.

 Subject to your policy entitlement, if your vehicle is repairable and you are using one of our approved repairers you will be provided with a courtesy vehicle for the duration of repairs.
 If you are supplied with a courtesy vehicle it will automatically be covered as a temporary addition on your current motor policy with us.
-Please be advised the courtesy vehicles are small run around manual vehicles, we are not able to increase the size.
+Please be advised the courtesy vehicles are small run-around manual vehicles and we are not able to increase the size.

-In the event that your vehicle is not repairable or is stolen and unrecovered, we will unfortunately not be able to provide a replacement vehicle.
-You may have purchased an optional extra policy through your intermediary to cover you for this.
+If your vehicle is not repairable or is stolen and unrecovered, we will unfortunately not be able to provide a courtesy vehicle.
+You may have purchased an optional extra policy through your insurance intermediary to cover you for this.
 If so, please contact them and they will explain the next steps.

 Yes.
 However, we will need to approve your garage’s estimate for the repairs before we agree to cover the cost less your policy excess.

-We will not be responsible for the quality of the repairs if you do not use one of our approved repairers (the contract for the repair is between you and your garage; we are just covering the repair costs less your policy excess).
+We will not be responsible for the quality of the repairs if you do not use one of our approved repairers.
+If you use a garage of your choice, the contract for the repair is between you and your garage; we are just covering the authorised repair costs less your policy excess.